niels-slotboom/notes/Submanifolds.typ

     g^(-1) & = epsilon/alpha^2 (diff_t - beta^i diff_i) otimes (diff_t - beta^j diff_j) + gamma^(i j) diff_i otimes diff_j \
            & = epsilon n^sharp otimes n^sharp + gamma^(i j) diff_i otimes diff_j .
   $
-  Notice that also here, we have a clean separation into a normal and a tangential part.
+  Notice that also here, we have a clean separation into a normal and a tangential part (arguably even cleaner than for the metric).
 - *Metric Determinant* Another commonly encountered object related to the metric is its determinant (or the square root thereof)---let us compute it here.
 Recall from linear algebra the formula for the determinant of a block matrix,
   $
     det mat(A, B; C, D) = det(A - C D^(-1) B) det(D),